Gephorian/ergodox-extended/README.md

 ![pcb closeup](https://i.imgur.com/xBKXy66.png)

 I used an ATMega32u4-au for the mcu because I wanted to be able to solder it by hand if I needed.
 Same for the MCP23018-e/ss.
-I stuck with Micro-USB because, again, hand soldering.
+I stuck with Mini-USB because, again, hand soldering.

 There are options for SMD or through-hole diodes.